 People started calling other similar beautiful games as immortal games after this one, but the original term really did originate from this.

-This is a good video from my favorite Youtuber agadmator with a beginner guide to the match, it also gives you a sense of what an immortal game really is:
+There is a good video from my favorite Youtuber agadmator with a beginner guide to the match, it also gives you a sense of what an immortal game really is.

 Are there any restrictions for a chess game to be called immortal?